khiemtranngoc/GoalNetAI-Multi-League-Football-Predictions/README.md

 # GoalNetAI-Multi-League-Football-Predictions
- Utilizing comprehensive match data from the 2015 to 2022 seasons across four of the world's most prestigious football leagues—Bundesliga, Premier League, La Liga, and Ligue 1—GoalNetAI provides accurate predictions for match outcomes (win, lose, draw) and total goal scores.
+GoalNetAI leverages machine learning to predict football match outcomes and total scores using data from 2015-2022 across Bundesliga, Premier League, La Liga, and Ligue 1.